DickinsonCollege/FarmData2/INSTALL.md

 #### A Note on Persistence ####

-The `fd2-up.bash` and `fd2-down.bash` scripts use `docker-compose` to start all of the FarmDart2 containers.
+The `fd2-up.bash` and `fd2-down.bash` scripts use `docker-compose` to start all of the FarmData2 containers.
 When `./fd2-down.bash` is run `docker-compose` removes all of the containers, including their writeable layers.
-The containers are all recreate, including blank writeable layers, each time the `fd2-up.bash` is used.
+The containers are all recreated, including blank writeable layers, each time the `fd2-up.bash` is used.
 However, all of the FarmData2 data and code is mounted from the development machine and thus will persist between uses.
 You can find all of the details of the mounted volumes in the `docker-compose.yml` file.

 The FarmData2 database, that we expanded earlier, is mounted into the container from the directory:
   * `docker/db`